- Health & Human Services

-Visit our Outreach Worker, Amy Medina Leal to learn about benefits and services you might be eligible for based on age, health condition or income.
-Please schedule an appointment by calling 978-674-1167.
+- Visit our Outreach Team to learn about benefits and services you might be eligible for based on age, health condition or income.
+Please schedule an appointment by calling 978-674-1166.

 The Lowell Department of Veterans' Services is located in the Senior Center and offers benefits and referrals to eligible U.S. military veterans and their spouses, widows or dependents.
 Stop in or schedule an appointment at 978-674-4066.

 - The Lowell Senior Center offers breakfast and lunch, 7 days a week for people age 60+.
 Optional $1 donation for breakfast, $2.50 donation for lunch.
 Please check our newsletter for special event dates when regular meals may not be offered.